 |Properties in more than one Local Authority|

-For further information in relation to letting property out including legal obligations please visit the Private Rented Sector information pages, www.betterrentingscotland.com or the Private Rented Housing Panel.
+For further information in relation to letting property out including legal obligations please visit the Private Rented Sector information pages, http://rentingscotland.org or the Housing and Property Chamber (formerly the Private Rented Housing Panel).

 Failure to register as a private landlord could result in a fine of up to £50,000 and/or the Local Authority may serve a Rent Penalty Notice which prevents you from collecting money, e.g. rent or benefits, for the property or properties you own.